A Cultural Affair

 CONOR BROWN How to Relax with Origami (Colorado Premiere)

 DEBUSSY La Mer

 Music and culture bridge the great divide between the East and West.
-We welcome Taka Kigawa from our sister city of Chino, Japan, along with impressionist music from Ravel and Debussy, and a creative work by local composer Conor Brown in this program that takes inspiration from Japanese, French and American cultures.
+We welcome Taka Kigawa from Longmont’s Sister City Chino, Japan, along with impressionist music from Ravel and Debussy.
+The evening also features the Colorado premiere of a creative work by local composer Conor Brown in this program that takes inspiration from Japanese, French and American cultures.

 “Taka Kigawa is a pianist who not only has technique to burn but possesses an uncommon intelligence.” ~New York Classical Review

 “Phenomenon.
 There’s no denying that he is something special.” ~The New York Times